vital-information-resource-under-siege/PWN-Challenges/inctf-pro-finals/thebet/README.md

   sVar1 = read(0,local_28,100);
   ```

-  This code reamins same in both the `Life imprisonment` and `Capital Punishment` function..
+  This code remains same in both the `Life imprisonment` and `Capital Punishment` function..

   The part where the problem in the code is you can see that the variable size is 32 but read is reading up to 100 characters..